Boussau/boussau.github.io/tutorials/COME_tutorials/9_RevBayesModelSelection/index.md

 {% figure rj_pinv %}
 <img src="figures/RJ_pinv.png" width="75%"/>
 {% figcaption %}
 The posterior distribution of the `p_inv` indicator.
-When `p_inv_indicator` is 0, the invariant-sites model is "turn off"; when it is 1, it is "turned on".
+When `p_inv_indicator` is 0, the invariant-sites model is "turned off"; when it is 1, it is "turned on".
 Therefore, the fraction of samples for which `p_inv_indicator = 1` is the posterior probability of the invariant-sites model.
 {% endfigcaption %}
 {% endfigure %}